This page describes the process for adding clients to an already-installed Weka system cluster.

 When launching a Weka system cluster, either through the Self-Service Portal or via a CloudFormation template, it is also possible to launch client instances.
 However, sometimes it may be required to add more clients after the cluster has been installed.
 To add more clients as separate instances, follow the instructions below.

 When launching new clients, ensure the following concerning networking and root volume:

-They must use the same security group as the backends they will connect to, or alternatively use a security group which allows them to connect to the backend instances.
+- They must use the same security group as the backends they will connect to, or alternatively use a security group that allows them to connect to the backend instances.